translationexchange/tml-objc/README.md

 [![Platform](http://cocoapod-badges.herokuapp.com/p/Tml/badge.png)](http://cocoadocs.org/docsets/Tml)
 [![Build Status](https://travis-ci.org/translationexchange/tml-objc.svg?branch=master)](https://travis-ci.org/translationexchange/tml-objc)

-TML SDK for Objective C is an integrated cloud-based translation solution for iOS applications.
+TMLKit is an Objective-C SDK for an integrated cloud-based translation solution for iOS applications.

 It reduces the number of steps required for internationalization and localization of your mobile applications.

-TML SDK integrates with TranslationExchange.com service, where you can manage the entire translation process - enable languages, invite translators, manage translation keys, and much more.
+TMLKit integrates with TranslationExchange.com service, where you can manage the entire translation process - enable languages, invite translators, manage translation keys, and much more.

 You never have to touch the resource bundle files - translation keys are extracted from your app's source code on the fly and kept up to date by the SDK.